Skilleen/PythonWork/README.md

 Binary Search vs Trinary Search - A set of expierments that tested the complexity of binary and trinary searches.
 The conclusions are stated in the write up.

 Binary Search Tree vs Red-Black Tree - An expierment that compared the insert and search functions for binary search trees and red-black trees.

+Prim's vs BFS - An expierment on building spanning trees from a graph using both algorithims and comparing the results.